-You should not position the monitor in close proximity to a window as this is usually the brightest area of the room and may cause visual impairments during daylight hours.
+You should not position the monitor in close proximity to a window, because this is the brightest area of the room because of daylight.
+This brightness impedes the adjustment of the eyes to the darker monitor.

 Always position the monitor in a line of sight that runs parallel to the window front (see picture).